-accumulate() This function accumulates constituent mass (MassIn) and inflow volume (VolIn) at nodes and computes nodal constituent concentrations, which are stored for later use.
+accumulate().
+This function accumulates constituent mass (MassIn) and inflow volume (VolIn) at nodes and computes nodal constituent concentrations, which are stored for later use.

+Figure A5.
+Detail in Network N4.
-updatenodes() This function updates concentrations at all nodes.
-It does not consider additions from any sources of waterquality constituents at nodes.

-sourceinput() If appropriate, this function accounts for any contributions of constituent mass from sources.
-(No sources are used in the example presented here.)

-release() This function creates new parcels in outflow links for all nodes.

-updatesourcenodes() This function updates water quality at source nodes using results from sourceinput().
-(Not relevant for this example.)
+- updatenodes().
+This function updates concentrations at all nodes.
+It does not consider additions from any sources of water-quality constituents at nodes. - sourceinput().
+If appropriate, this function accounts for any contributions of constituent mass from sources.
+(No sources are used in the example presented here.) - release().
+This function creates new parcels in outflow links for all nodes. - updatesourcenodes().
+This function updates water quality at source nodes using results from sourceinput() (not relevant for this example).

-20 The next section illustrates the application of the relevant functions using an example based on Network N1.
+The next section illustrates the application of the relevant functions using an example based on Network N1.